sbucelea/Personal-Portfolio/README.md

 - Original and reconstructed channels are displayed side by side for comparison.
 - The reconstructed image is formed by merging the reconstructed channels.

+# Music Genre Classification Project

+## Overview
+This project focuses on developing a machine learning model to classify music genres.
+Using audio features extracted from music samples, the model aims to accurately predict the genre of a given piece of music.
+The classification process involves data loading, preprocessing, model training, and evaluation.

+## Key Steps
+1. **Data Loading**: The project starts by loading a dataset containing audio features extracted from music samples.
+These features serve as the input for the classification model.

+2. **Data Preprocessing**: The loaded data is preprocessed to prepare it for training the machine learning model.
+This involves tasks such as encoding labels, normalizing features, and splitting the dataset into training and testing sets.

+3. **Model Training**: A machine learning model, such as a neural network, is trained using the preprocessed data.
+The model learns to classify music genres based on the provided features.

+4. **Evaluation**: The trained model is evaluated using the testing dataset to assess its performance in classifying music genres.
+Metrics such as accuracy, precision, and recall are used to measure the model's effectiveness.

+5. **Feature Extraction**: Additionally, the project may involve extracting more complex features from the audio data to enhance the model's performance.
+Techniques such as MFCC (Mel-Frequency Cepstral Coefficients) extraction can be employed for this purpose.